 C) kidshealth.org – A range of resources geared towards keeping children safe online – http://kidshealth.org/parent/positive/talk/cyberbullying.html

-As a school we strive to address extremism and radicalization as part of a wider school focus on what it means to be British and as part of the E-Safety strand within the ICT curriculum.
+As a school we strive to address extremism and radicalization as part of a wider school focus on "What does it mean to be British?" and as part of the E-Safety strand within the ICT curriculum.

 E-SAFETY IN THE CURRICULUM